 THE OFFICE OF ACADEMIC SUPPORT AND STUDENT SUCCESS

 Kerrie has been an Academic Counselor in Academic Support since June 2015.
 She completed her Bachelor’s degree in French and Spanish, and her Master’s in College Student Personnel Administration.
-She works primarily with international students and with students in humanities majors, but is happy to meet with any student, regardless of major.
-Kerrie enjoys food, travel, reading, spending time with her cat, and being outdoors.
-She loves having people stop by her office with a question or just to say hi, and keeps a fully stocked snack basket available for anyone whom hunger strikes!
+She works primarily with international students, and helps coordinate support for the International Foundations Program.
+She is always happy to meet with any student or faculty member.
+Kerrie enjoys food, travel, reading, spending time with her cat and dog, and being outdoors.
+She loves having people stop by her office with a question or just to say hi!